Use of Electronic Mail Systems

 Use of University electronic mail systems will constitute awareness and acceptance of the responsibilities regarding the access and responsible and ethical use of these systems as presented in this and other access and acceptable use policies of University computing, networking, telephony and information resources.

-This policy applies to all persons accessing and using University electronic mail systems.
-These persons include students, faculty, staff, persons retained to do University work, and any other person extended access and use privileges by the University given the availability of these systems, and in accordance with University contractual agreements and obligations.
+This policy applies to all students, faculty, staff, and any other person extended access and use privileges by the University.

 This policy applies to all electronic mail systems operated or contracted by the University, or connected to the University network.
 The policy also applies to any electronic mail transmission identified (e.g., the From: field in the mail header) with an electronic mail address containing the Internet domain name assigned to the University, i.e., luc.edu.

 Access to and the responsible and ethical use of information technology are essential to the pursuit and achievement of excellence at Loyola University Chicago.
 The University encourages appropriate use of its electronic mail systems to enhance productivity through the efficient and cost-effective exchange of information to advance the University's mission in education, research and public service.
 Use of these resources must be consistent with these goals.
 These resources must not be used to impede or hinder the University mission.
 The primary use of a University electronic mail system must be related to the University's educational, research and public service missions and to the person's educational, scholarly, research, service, operational or management activities within the University.
 Incidental and occasional personal use is permitted, but it is expected to comply with all university policies and it will be treated no differently than other e-mail messages.
 As responsible and ethical members of the University community, we are expected to act by the following general guidelines based on common sense, common decency, and civility applied to the University networked computing environment.